curv3d/curv/examples/picker/README.md

 You can resize this window, move it, and minimize it by double clicking the title bar.
 Use CTRL+H to hide or show the window.

+Each value picker widget has a `(?)` help button that explains its user interface.

+## Language Changes
 To add graphical parameters to a shape in a Curv program, you prefix a shape expression with a `parametric` clause:
 ```